Price of Solar System in Perth: Everything you need to know

 10kW | 40-44 kWh | 15,330 kWh |

-There are two ways that solar power can help households to save energy on their electricity bills:
+There are two ways that solar power can help households save energy on their electricity bills:

-The feed-in rate is substantially lower (2.75c-10c/kWh) than the price you pay for power from the grid (29.33c/kWh), therefore using your solar energy yourself is much more valuable to you than selling it back to the grid.
+The feed-in rate is substantially lower (2.75c-10c/kWh) than the price you pay for power from the grid (29.33c/kWh).
+Using your solar energy yourself is much more valuable to you than selling it back to the grid.
 Perth is one of the greatest locations in the nation for installing battery storage because of this disparity and the low cost of solar energy in the city.

-In a nutshell: Having a solar system on your roof is basically like owning your own power station: The You can use energy from the solar panels to power your home's appliances, allowing you to forgo your electricity retailer for a portion of your energy requirements.
-Naturally, you don't use all of your electricity during the day (when your solar panels generate power), therefore you will occasionally need to "import" energy from the grid after the sun has set or when your usage exceeds what your solar panels can provide.
+You can use energy from the solar panels to power your home's appliances, allowing you to forgo your electricity retailer for a portion of your energy requirements.
+Naturally, you don't use all of your electricity during the day (when your solar panels generate power), therefore, you will occasionally need to "import" energy from the grid after the sun has set or when your usage exceeds what your solar panels can provide.

-The amount of energy used by a household varies depending on the number of people living there, the appliances they use, and how often they are used, but as a "base case," a three-person household uses on average 20 to 25 kWh per day over the course of a year.
-Your home's electricity use habits will determine how much solar energy you'self-consume,' however we advise trying to use at least 30% of the energy generated by the sun.x
+The amount of energy used by a household varies depending on the number of people living there, the appliances they use, and how often they are used, but as a "base case," a three-person household uses, on average, 20 to 25 kWh per day over the course of a year.
+Your home's electricity use habits will determine how much solar energy you consume; however,' however we advise trying to use at least 30% of the energy generated by the sun.x

 This reduction typically covers about 30% of the system's initial cost in Perth.
-Using the Clean Energy Regulator's calculator as an illustration, we can see that a typical 6.6kW system would provide 82 STCs, or small-scale technology certificates. and at the present certificate price of $36.9, that would result in a refund of $3,025.
-The quantity of certificates that a solar system will produce decreases year on January 1st, thus there is an incentive to instal solar as soon as possible.
+Using the Clean Energy Regulator's calculator as an illustration, we can see that a typical 6.6kW system would provide 82 STCs, or small-scale technology certificates.
+And at the present certificate price of $36.9, that would result in a refund of $3,025.
+The quantity of certificates that a solar system will produce decreases year by year.
+On January 1st, there is an incentive to install solar as soon as possible.

 Using this information, we can determine that, after the STC refund, the typical cost for a 6.6kW solar panel installation in Perth is $4,900.